As a real estate business, your website is your most important digital asset.

 One little tweak will turn into another, and another, and another, as it conflicts with something else that’s already been built into the system.
 After a while, you’ll find yourself playing a game of ‘whack-a-mole’ as you try to keep issues at bay when you could’ve just squashed them from the start with a full rebuild.

 Our current developer takes forever to make changes, and when they do, they’re expensive.

 When we work with clients, part of the website development process also involves training our clients on how to make regular changes to their website themselves.
-These assets are your garden and should be tended to regularly in order to avoid becoming outdated.
+Your website is like a garden and it should be tended to regularly in order to avoid becoming outdated.

 To do that efficiently, you need the right tools in place to bring those minor, everyday tasks in-house, rather than having to rely on your dime and outside help to get the job done.
 WordPress, if configured correctly for a real estate business, just happens to be one of the easiest platforms to manage your website.